 Average Net Price: $25,412

 Students wanting to continue their education at Johnson and Wales University-Denver (JWU-Denver) have options for evening, weekend, and online classes.
 All of the faculty members are professionally trained, experienced chef-instructors.
 The perks of a JWU-Denver education include internships, professional networking, career services, and job fairs.
-Companies that hire graduates of this school are Aramark, Darden Restaurant Group, Four Seasons Hotels, the National Olympic Training Center, plus bakeries, caterers, resorts, restaurants, and arenas.
+Companies that hire graduates of this school are Aramark, Darden Restaurant Group, Four Seasons Hotels, the National Olympic Training Center, and more.

 Graduates of the following College of Culinary Arts degrees go on to careers as kitchen managers, sous chefs, food and beverage directors, restaurant managers, and room service managers.
-The online degree options are a Bachelor of Science in Baking and Pastry Arts and Food Service Management, or a Bachelor of Science in Culinary Arts and Food Service Management.
+Most of the online undergraduate degrees take up to two years to complete.
+The online degree options are as follows:

 Adams State University